 |Figure 4 A bird's eye view of a Honeycomb cul-de-sac|

 Apart from the social aspects, there are cost advantages too.
 Compared to street laid out on grids like terrace houses, the honeycomb layout, like cul-de-sac layouts in general, have fewer roads.
 Back lanes are also totally eliminated.
-Having shorter roads to build not only come with fewer drains, sewerage and water piping, but also leave behind more space for houses and gardens.
-We found that in general, compared to conventional terrace house layouts, we could achieve the same number of units per acres or density.
+Having shorter roads to build not only come with fewer drains, sewerage and water piping but also leave behind more space for houses and gardens.
+We found that in general, compared to conventional terrace house layouts, we could achieve the same number of units per acre or density.
 But in terms of land-use efficiency, the percentage of the development land that is saleable, the Honeycomb layout always turns out better than terrace houses.

 These findings were exciting; this new type of housing was not only better than terrace houses but was cheaper too.
 I believed that developers would be rushing to get them built!